-One of the wrinkles of the SEP IRA is that if you have employees, you have to make a contribution of the same percentage of compensation as you are contributing for yourself.
+One of the wrinkles of SEP IRA eligibility is that it applies to employees: you have to make a contribution of the same percentage of compensation as you are contributing for yourself.
 So if you have employees, another plan such as a Solo 401(k) might be a better choice.

-You can contribute the same amount to a Solo 401(k) as you might in its corporate cousins: up to 100% of compensation, up to $18,500 a year when you are younger than 50 years old, with an additional $6,000 annual catch-up contribution for those over 50 years of age.
+Solo 401k contribution limits permit you to contribute the same amount as you might in its corporate cousins: up to 100% of compensation, up to $18,500 a year when you are younger than 50 years old, with an additional $6,000 annual catch-up contribution for those over 50 years of age.

-In addition profit sharing can be contributed to the Solo 401(k), up to 25% of compensation (based on maximum compensation of $275,000) for a maximum from all contributions of $55,000 for those under 50 years of age and $61,000 for those over 50 years of age.
+In addition, profit sharing can be contributed to the Solo 401(k).
+The Solo 401k limits for contributions are up to 25% of compensation (based on maximum compensation of $275,000) for a maximum from all contributions of $55,000 for those under 50 years of age and $61,000 for those over 50 years of age.

 Another difference with the SEP IRA is that the Solo 401(k) can be set up to allow loans.
-In that way you are able to access your savings if needed without taking a tax penalty.
+In that way, you are able to access your savings if needed without suffering a tax penalty.